openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 Packer mounts the Windows iso and starts the VM.
 - All the files in `floppy_files` section of your build file will be copied to the floppy disk of the mounted iso which is represented as `a:\` drive in the Windows VM
-- [autounattend.xml](scripts/autounattend.xml) is a special file in Windows which gets automatically executed once the VM starts.
-You can specify all the commands that needs to executed on first boot.
+- [autounattend.xml](answer-files/autounattend.xml) is a special file in Windows which automates the Windows installation once the VM starts.
+You can specify the commands in the `FirstLogonCommands` section and they will be executed on the first boot of the VM.
+These steps should be restricted to basic ones that setup the VM for communication with Packer.
+- Rest of the Windows configuration and setup are performed by the provisioners in [build.json](build.json).

 ## Using the virtual machine template